hilmansw/hilmansw.github.io/_pages/about.md

   - /about.html
 ---

-I am a Lecturer in Informatics at Karya Husada University Semarang, Indonesia.
-Previously, I was a Teacher in the Department of Information Technology at the Telkom Vocational High School Purwokerto, where I also completed my Bachelor Degree of Computer Science in Informatics (B.Cs) at Telkom University Purwokerto.
-After I have teaching experience, I obtained Master Degree of Computer Science in Information System (M.Cs) at Diponegoro University, Indonesia.
-In the past, I had several academic and non-academic achievements in Informatics and Information System.
+Experienced Information Technology educator with a strong academic background and certified expertise in Data Science, Machine Learning, and Artificial Intelligence.
+Holds intellectual property rights in computer program-related fields and has published in reputable international journals.
+Committed to community service and advancing academic quality through ethical, adaptive, and innovative approaches.

 Research Interest
 ======
-My main research interests revolve around the intersection of machine learning, deep learning, computational linguistics, computer vision, and artificial intelligence for social good.
-In addition, I also explore other scientific fields related to information technology such as user experience, computer networking, cybersecurity, and digital forensics.
+My main research interests revolve around the intersection of Machine Learning, Deep Learning, Computational Linguistics, Computer Vision, and Artificial Intelligence for Social Good.
+In addition, I also explore other scientific fields related to information technology such as Human-Computer Interaction (HCI), especially in User Experience (UX).

-I am always open to collaborations with individuals from academia or industry and I am actively seeking B.Cs students.
-Feel free to contact me via email!
+I am very open to collaborating on research and projects related to Artificial Intelligence and Data Science with academics and industries in Indonesia and abroad.
+Feel free to contact me via email: singgih.hilman@gmail.com.

 Competency Certification
 ======